thejasgs/CFXGB/README.md

 This is a supervised machine learning model created by Surya Dheeshjith and Thejas Gubbi Sadashiva.
 The model is based on paper [1].
 CFXGB is an extension of the model proposed in [2].
 Implementation of code for cascaded forest has been taken from https://github.com/kingfengji/gcForest.

-This repository also exists in this [link](https://github.com/suryadheeshjith/CFXGB) that has integrated Travis CI and Code coverage.
+This repository also exists in this [link](https://github.com/suryadheeshjith/CFXGB) with integrated Travis CI and Code coverage.

 Implementation done in Python 3.